Access to information

 Additional government data is available through data.gov.uk.

 You may also be interested in our forward programme and our annual report and resource accounts.
 These contain information about the work we are planning to do, the work we have done and our financial accounts.
 We are required to publish these by law.

 We collect some information and data from the water companies.
-Data that is publicly available can be found in our Industry section.
+Data that is publicly available can be found in our water sector overview.

 You may be able to request data and information that has not already been published under the Freedom of Information Act or the Environmental Information Regulations.